Scottish literature in the Middle Ages: High Middle Ages

 Beginning in the later eighth century, Viking raids and invasions may have forced a merger of the Gaelic and Pictish crowns.
 The Kingdom of Alba emerged, which would eventually become known as the Kingdom of Scotland, and traced its origin to Cínaed mac Ailpín (Kenneth MacAlpin) in the 840s through the House of Alpin.
 The Kingdom of Alba was overwhelmingly an oral society dominated by Gaelic culture.
 Fuller sources for Ireland of the same period suggest that there would have been filidh, who acted as poets, musicians and historians, often attached to the court of a lord or king, and passed on their knowledge and culture in Gaelic to the next generation.
-Historical sources, as well as place name evidence, indicate the ways in which the Pictish language in the north and Cumbric languages in the south were overlaid and replaced by Gaelic, Old English and later Norse.
+Historical sources, as well as place name evidence, indicate how the Pictish language in the north and Cumbric languages in the south were overlaid and replaced by Gaelic, Old English and later Norse.

 From the eleventh century French, Flemish and particularly English became the main languages of Scottish burghs, most of which were located in the south and east.
 At least from the accession of David I (r.
 1124–53), as part of a Davidian Revolution that introduced French culture and political systems, Gaelic ceased to be the main language of the royal court and was probably replaced by French.
 After this "de-gallicisation" of the Scottish court, a less highly regarded order of bards took over the functions of the filidh, and they would continue to act in a similar role in the Highlands and Islands into the eighteenth century.
 They often trained in bardic schools.
 A few of these, like the one run by the MacMhuirich dynasty, who were bards to the Lord of the Isles, continued until they were suppressed from the seventeenth century.
 Members of bardic schools were trained in the complex rules and forms of Gaelic poetry.
 Much of their work was never written down, and what survives was only recorded from the sixteenth century.